Blue Lagoon and Golden Circle Experience

-After an amazing day of exploring, head onwards to the Blue lagoon via Reykjavik for a soak in the warm and comfortable Blue Lagoon, one of the wonders of the world.
+After an amazing day of exploring, head onwards to the Blue Lagoon via Reykjavik for a soak in the warm and comfortable Blue Lagoon, one of the wonders of the world.

-Considered by many to be a once-in-a-lifetime experience, as well as an unmissable part of one´s visit to Iceland, the Blue Lagoon offers lava and moss filled scenery, state of the art facilities, a unique atmosphere and silica masks that make your skin extra firm, yet incredibly soft!
+Considered by many to be a once-in-a-lifetime experience, as well as an unmissable part of one´s visit to Iceland, the Blue Lagoon offers lava and moss-filled scenery, state-of-the-art facilities, a unique atmosphere and silica masks that make your skin extra firm, yet incredibly soft!

-Included in this combo is the Blue Lagoon Comfort Package where you receive entrance to the Blue Lagoon, silica mud mask, use of a towel, and a drink of your choice.
+Included in this combo is the Blue Lagoon Comfort Package where you receive entrance to the Blue Lagoon, a silica mud mask, use of a towel, and a drink of your choice.